Haskell-Things/ImplicitCAD/README.md

 What still needs to be done:

- - gcode generation for 3D printers, gcode generator config.
+ - ~gcode generation for 3D printers, gcode generator config.~ -- now a seperate program, [HSlice](https://github.com/julialongtin/hslice/)!
- - openscad parser for backwards compatibility (partially complete).
+ - Multi-material support.

-And a wishlist of things further in the future:
+And a wishlist of things to be done as we go:
  - More optimisation.
  - Less bugs.
- - Multi-material support.
+ - More coverage of the openscad language.
+ - Pull the hacklab laser cutter support, and place it in HSlice.